Talk to the Hill

-The Equal Justice Coalition advocates for expanded access to civil legal aid for low-income Massachusetts residents.
-The Coalition includes bar associations, law firms, law schools, legal aid organizations, and social service agencies who work together to protect and increase the state appropriation for civil legal aid (budget line item 0321-1600, Massachusetts Legal Assistance Corporation).
+The Equal Justice Coalition is a partnership of the Massachusetts Legal Assistance Corporation, Boston Bar Association, and Massachusetts Bar Association that advocates for expanded access to civil legal aid for low-income Massachusetts residents.
+It includes bar associations, law firms, law schools, legal aid organizations, and social service agencies that work together to protect and increase the state appropriation for civil legal aid (budget line item 0321-1600, Massachusetts Legal Assistance Corporation).

 For more information, visit equaljusticecoalition.org.